Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-Here, we will build a Class Module for data processing tasks, a DAO.Recordset Object will be passed to the Custom Class Object.
-Since it is an Object, that is passed to our Custom Class, we need the Set and Get Property Procedure pair to assign and retrieve the Object or its Property values.
+In this section, we will create a Class Module designed for data processing tasks.
+An DAO.Recordset object will be passed to the custom class object.
+Since we are passing an object to our custom class, we need to implement a pair of Property Set and Property Get procedures to assign the object to the class and to retrieve the object or its property values when required.

 • One of the tasks of our Class Module is updating the TotalPrice field with the product of Qty * UnitPrice.